-Having completed the 30 hours of Foundation in the first term, in the second term you will focus on the chiaroscuro and oil painting components of the Foundation Course.
+Having completed the 10-week Foundation in the first term, in the second term you will focus on the chiaroscuro and oil painting components of the Foundation Course.
 By honing your drawing skills and mastering the question of values, the transition to painting will be much smoother and your long term development stronger and more consistent.

 We encourage all students to discuss their progress with their tutor so as to determine what are the best next steps in their training.

-For those who have completed the 30-hour Foundation module there are a number of other classes to choose from as you gain in skill and confidence.
+For those who have completed the 10-week Foundation module there are a number of other classes to choose from as you gain in skill and confidence.

 Still Life – this class focuses more intently on composition and colour theories.
 Students learn the application of paint using alla prima / direct painting techniques before advancing to glazing.